abuiles/ember-101/testing.md

 });
 ~~~~~~~~

-We are importing the function we want to test and then we check that
+We import the function we want to test and then check that
-it returns the date as a readable string, we can run the test going to
+it returns the date as a readable string.
+We can run the test by going to
 [http://localhost:4200/tests?module=Utils%3A%20formatDate](http://localhost:4200/tests?module=Utils%3A%20formatDate).

 ## Acceptance Tests

-With acceptance tests we can verify workflows in our application, for
+With acceptance tests we can verify workflows in our application.
+For
-example making sure that we can add a new friend, that if we visit the
+example, making sure that we can add a new friend, that if we visit the
-friend index then a list is rendered, etc. It basically emulates a
+friend index a list is rendered, etc. An acceptance test basically emulates a
-real user using our application.
+real user's experience of our application.

-Ember has a set of helper that make super simple writing this kind of
+Ember has a set of helpers to simplify writing these kinds of
-tests, there are
+tests.
+There are
 [synchronous](http://emberjs.com/guides/testing/test-helpers/#toc_wait-helpers)
 and
 [asynchronous](http://emberjs.com/guides/testing/test-helpers/#toc_asynchronous-helpers)
-helpers , we use the former ones for tests that don't have any kind of
+helpers.
+We use the former for tests that don't have any kind of
-side-effect like checking if an element is present in page and the
+side-effect, such as checking if an element is present on a page, and the
-latter for tests that fire some kind of side-effect for example
+latter for tests that fire some kind of side-effect.
+For example,
 clicking a link or saving a model.

 Let's write an acceptance test to verify that we can add new friends
-to our application we can generate an acceptance test with the
+to our application.
+We can generate an acceptance test with the
-generator **acceptance-test**
+generator **acceptance-test**.

 ~~~~~~~~
 $ ember g acceptance-test friends/new